angelo-j/POKE-TCG-Binder-App/README.md

 Simply navigate to the `test` package and run individual test classes or the full suite.

 ---

 ## 🗺️ Future Enhancements
-- **Search Improvements**: Advanced Filters: Filter by rarity, set, price range, type, or card legality.
+- **Advanced Search**: Filter by rarity, set, price range, type, or card legality.
-- **Improved Market System**: Possibly allowing direct trade between users.
+- **Improved Market System**: Allow direct trades and sales between users.
 - **Frontend Development**: A user-friendly UI for managing binders and trades.

 ---

 ## 🛠️ Technologies Used
 - **Java** ☕
 - **Spring Boot** 🌱